top of page

 1. From Training to Transformation

-• Global reports often highlight the adoption of AI tutors, bite-sized learning, and cost efficiency.
+• Global reports often highlight the adoption of AI tutors, microlearning (bite-sized learning), and cost efficiency.

-• Respect Vietnam emphasizes that these tools are only effective when embedded into a broader organizational change strategy.
-Learning is positioned as a lever for transformation, not a standalone activity.
+• Respect Vietnam emphasizes that these tools only become truly effective when embedded within a broader organizational transformation strategy.
+Learning is positioned as a lever for transformation, not as a standalone activity.

-• Instead of focusing solely on skill acquisition, the report stresses capability alignment: ensuring that what employees learn directly supports organizational resilience, innovation, and adaptability.
+• Rather than focusing solely on skill accumulation, the report stresses capability alignment: ensuring that what employees, managers, and leaders learn directly supports organizational resilience, innovation, and adaptability.

-• This approach reflects Vietnam’s unique socio-economic context, where rapid industrial shifts and digitalization demand not just new skills, but new ways of thinking and collaborating.
+• This approach reflects Vietnam’s unique socio-economic context, where rapid industrial shifts and digitalization demand not only new skills but also new ways of thinking and collaborating.

 3. Strategic Priorities Beyond Modules

-• Respect Vietnam identifies “learning debt” as a critical risk: the gap between the pace of market change and the pace of workforce development.
+• Respect Vietnam identifies “learning debt” — the gap between the pace of market change and the pace of workforce and organizational development — as a serious risk.

-• The report calls for embedding continuous learning into the DNA of organizations, treating it as a strategic function rather than a training department.
+• The report calls for embedding continuous learning into the organization's DNA, treating it as a strategic function rather than merely a training department.

 Screenshot 2026-02-13 at 18.49.53.png